PyreStudios/bosun/README.md

 - Parse args and flag information from a command tree.
 - [EVENTUALLY] auto generate meaningful output when nonsensical commands are ran.
 - [EVENTUALLY] meaningful feature suggestions from **you**!
+-
 ## Getting started

 Add Bosun to your dependencies.
-See example for more information.
+See example (or usage below) for more information.
 Additional information coming soon.

 ## Usage